A Python module for extracting colors from images. Get a palette of any picture!

 import colorgram # Extract 6 colors from an image. colors = colorgram.extract('sweet_pic.jpg', 6) # colorgram.extract returns Color objects, which let you access # RGB, HSL, and what proportion of the image was that color. first_color = colors rgb = first_color.rgb # e.g. (255, 151, 210) hsl = first_color.hsl # e.g. (230, 255, 203) proportion = first_color.proportion # e.g. 0.34 # RGB and HSL are named tuples, so values can be accessed as properties. # These all work just as well: red = rgb red = rgb.r saturation = hsl saturation = hsl.s

-Extract colors from an image. image may be either a path to a file, or a file-like object.
+Extract colors from an image. image may be either a path to a file, a file-like object, or a Pillow Image object.
 The function will return a list of number_of_colors Color objects.